 Check out our Professionalism and Social Media resource and talk to a Career Adviser about how to make the most of social media.

 LinkedIn is a professional networking site which allows you to connect with people in your field of interest and highlight your professional experiences and achievements.
-Having a LinkedIn profile is a great way to take control of your professional image online, connect with others in your field and stay up-to-date with career-related news and information.
+Having a LinkedIn profile is a great way to take control of your professional image online, connect with others in your field, and stay up-to-date with career-related news and information.

 Twitter is a social media tool which uses short status updates called "tweets" to connect people all over the world.
 Twitter allows you to connect with people who are outside your normal network of friends, family, classmates, and coworkers.
+Try following leaders in your fields of interest, and use hashtags to participate in relevant conversations.

 Email can be a great way to communicate with potential contacts in your field of interest--as long as your email doesn't come across in a negative light.
 Follow some of these quick tips to make sure your email etiquette is up to par.